 While singing every day can improve your ability to sing but you have to give your voice time to recover.
 The problem is that most singers do not think that giving a break for their voice is beneficial, they think that it is just a waste of time.
 The truth is that your voice is made up of several parts, like your vocal cords, diaphragm, and lungs, and you can not force them every day and expect to get better at singing.

 This is one of the main reasons why so many beginner singers improve a lot in the first couple of weeks and then they notice a sharp decline in the quality of their voice after a couple of months.
-If you constantly use your voice for singing than you are not allowing your body to rest and to heal properly.
+If you constantly use your voice for singing then you are not allowing your body to rest and to heal properly.
 As a beginner singer you will do some damage to your vocal cords, simply put your body is not used to singing and in the first week, your throat will probably hurt.

 Pushing through this process isn’t the best idea, as you could end up with permanent vocal damage.
-If your throat starts hurting after singing than just take a break from singing until it doesn’t hurt anymore.
+If your throat starts hurting after singing then just take a break from singing until it doesn’t hurt anymore.
 If you want to know more about how you can maintain your vocal cords healthy then check out my recent article How to take care of your vocal cords for singing? ( In 10 Easy Ways ).

 These articles take a long time to write, please consider sharing, it will make this old lady very happy